 High sound levels in healthcare facilities are known to: impair sleep, increase stress, delay post-illness rehabilitation, aggravate agitation, cause psychiatric symptoms, escalate restlessness, increase respiratory rates and increase heart rates.

 But what about the staff?
 They are ‘just having another day at the office’ – how are they affected by the sound environment?

-Jikke Reinten recently defended her Ph.D. with the title: ”Exploring the effect of the sound environment on nurses’ task performance – An applied approach focusing on prospective memory”, and her findings clearly show that staff (in this case nurses) are affected by the sound environments they work in.
+Jikke Reinten recently defended her Ph.D. with the title: ”Exploring the effect of the sound environment on nurses’ task performance – An applied approach focusing on prospective memory”.
+And her findings clearly show that staff (in this case nurses) are affected by the sound environments they work in.

-Dr. Reinten’s work concentrates on the prospective memory (PM) of nurses and she describes how an important aspect of a nurses’ job is to carry out intended care activities at the right time.
+Dr. Reinten’s work concentrates on the prospective memory (PM) of nurses and she describes how an important aspect of a nurse’s job is to carry out intended care activities at the right time.
 This requires prospective memory.
-Examples of typical PM tasks in the context of nursing are remembering to administer medication at a specific time or turning a patient every hour.
+Examples of typical PM tasks in the context of nursing are remembering to administer medication at a specific time or turning a patient in every hour.

 The investigations revealed that prospective memory failures were the cause of over 40% of the care left undone.

 In her study, she analyzed the sound conditions a nurse was exposed to during a day shift and simultaneously investigated the activities that took place.
 Some of the findings in the study showed that for a large percentage of their time, nurses were exposed to intelligible background speech while performing the important task of forming prospective memory intentions.
 It was also seen that the nurses were often disrupted or distracted due to background speech.